 Southeast Asia Small Ship Cruises with Small Ship Travel

-At Small Ship Travel, we curate a collection of Southeast Asia voyages aboard small ship cruises, many with under 100 passengers.
-Whether river or coastal, these journeys emphasize access, enrichment, and authenticity—connecting you with UNESCO heritage sites, remote villages, floating markets, and coastal cities rich in tradition and color.
+We curate a collection of Southeast Asia voyages aboard small ship cruises, many carrying under 100 guests.
+River or coastal, these journeys lead with access, enrichment, and authenticity, connecting you with UNESCO heritage sites, remote villages, floating markets, and coastal cities full of tradition and color.

 Best Time to Cruise in Southeast Asia

-• April to May: Hotter temperatures but fewer crowds; great for shoulder-season cruising
+April to May: Hotter temperatures but fewer crowds, good for shoulder-season cruising.

-• June to October: Wet season in many regions, but still viable for cruising parts of Indonesia and the Philippines, with lush landscapes and fewer travelers
+June to October: Wet season in many regions, though still viable for parts of Indonesia and the Philippines, with lush landscapes and fewer travelers.

-• For Indonesia and the Coral Triangle, dry season tends to run from May to September—ideal for coastal and marine-focused expeditions
+For Indonesia and the Coral Triangle, the dry season tends to run May to September, ideal for coastal and marine-focused expeditions.

 Why Explore Southeast Asia by Small Ship or River Cruise?

-Traveling by water in Southeast Asia mirrors the rhythms of the region itself—fluid, layered, and deeply connected to its rivers and coasts.
-Small ship and river cruising allows you to access historic trading ports, spiritual sites, floating markets, and natural sanctuaries without the rush of land travel.
+Traveling by water in Southeast Asia follows the rhythms of the region, which is fluid, layered, and tied closely to its rivers and coasts.
+A small ship or river cruise lets you reach historic trading ports, spiritual sites, floating markets, and natural sanctuaries without the rush of land travel.

-From Buddhist temples to colonial towns, from bustling night markets to tranquil rice paddies, you’ll uncover authentic experiences that larger ships and tours cannot reach.
-Guided by regional experts, you’ll gain insight into daily life, traditions, and cuisine—whether you're floating past stilt villages on the Mekong or dropping anchor off a hidden beach in Indonesia.
+From Buddhist temples to colonial towns, and from busy night markets to quiet rice paddies, you find authentic experiences that larger ships and tours cannot reach.
+Guided by regional experts, you gain insight into daily life, traditions, and food.
+That holds whether you are floating past stilt villages on the Mekong or dropping anchor off a quiet beach in Indonesia.

 Sample Experiences Include:

-• Cruising through the limestone islets of Ha Long Bay aboard a traditional junk-style ship
+Cruising the limestone islets of Ha Long Bay aboard a traditional junk-style ship

-• Trekking in the jungles of Borneo to see orangutans and indigenous tribes
+Trekking in the jungles of Borneo to see orangutans and indigenous communities

-At Small Ship Travel, we bring deep expertise in Southeast Asia cruising—from luxury Mekong itineraries to expedition-style sailings through the Indonesian archipelago.
+We know Southeast Asia cruising well, from luxury Mekong itineraries to expedition-style sailings through the Indonesian archipelago.
 We partner only with cruise lines that meet our standards for cultural authenticity, comfort, and responsible travel.

-Our clients enjoy exclusive perks such as upgrades, shipboard credits, and private shore excursions, along with tailored pre- and post-cruise extensions in destinations like Siem Reap, Hanoi, Bangkok, and Bali.
-A dedicated advisor manages every detail of your trip, from visa guidance to custom transfers and luxury hotel arrangements, ensuring a seamless and enriching travel experience.
+Our clients enjoy benefits such as upgrades, shipboard credits, and private shore excursions, along with tailored pre- and post-cruise extensions in places like Siem Reap, Hanoi, Bangkok, and Bali.
+A dedicated advisor manages the details, from visa guidance to custom transfers and hotel arrangements, so the trip runs smoothly from start to finish.

 consultation